INTRODUCTION

 Limburghal

-Participation is free of charge and open to everybody.
+Participation is free of charge and open to everyone.

 Accepted exhibitors receive a free ticket ‘full weekend, including demo’s’.

-In 2024 we have special attention for the Yose-Ue style.
-We reserve an award for an exceptional bonsai forest.
+In 2026 we have special attention for the Chokkan (Formal upright) style.

 Registration of bonsai is only online : www.bonsaiassociation.be/trophyregistration

-Selection for participation in the categories bonsai and kifu is done by Danny Use and the committee and is based on the picture you send to us.
-For deciduous trees, we ask a picture without leaves on the tree.
+Selection for participation in the categories bonsai and kifu is done independent by Danny Use, Andres Alvarez Iglesias, Lorenzo Agnoletti and the committee.
+They will base their judgement on the picture you provide us.
+So please send us a good quality picture of the whole composition.
+For deciduous trees, we ask a picture without leaves on the tree to judge the ramification.

-Selection of participating Shohin is done by Maarten Van der Hoeven.
-He will also do the positioning of the different Shohin compositions at the exhibition.
+Selection of participating Shohin is done by Maarten Van der Hoeven and the committee.

-Confirmation of the first selection : email by half December 2023
+Confirmation of the first selection : email by the end of November 2025

-Confirmation of the second selection : email by half January 2024
+Confirmation of the second selection : email by the end of December 2025

 Visit one day (no demo) : 20 € online, 25 € at the entrance